PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 10:00:19
+Last updated: 2024-04-11 10:01:30
-Random Quote: Everyone pretend podcasting isn't boring! - Rick Sanchez
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn